bodkan/slendr/README.md

 #> Warning: 'compile' is deprecated.
 #> Use 'compile_model' instead.
 #> See help("Deprecated")
+#> Error: The direction that was explicitly specified contradicts the direction implied by the model
 ```

 Compiled model is kept as an R object which can be passed to different functions, most importantly the `slim()` function shown below.